vijaypurohit322/Highway-Driving-Path_planning-Self-Driving_car/README.md

 ### Behaviour Planning

-My algo for behaviour planning is as follows-:
+Algorithm for behaviour planning is as follows-:

 1. The car checks 30 m ahead if there is any car present or not.
 2. If the senses a car 30 m ahead and it is slow moving so it tries to change the lane.